lynx2cross-coder/rork-rg-ds-artwork-prep---rork-spec/README.md

 ## Copyright

-Copyright © 2026 Eric Cross.
+Copyright © 2026 by Developer.
 All rights reserved.

 ROM Art Prep is provided publicly for viewing, testing, and discussion.
 No license is granted to reproduce, redistribute, modify, or commercially distribute the software or derivative works without permission from the copyright holder.